Optimal structure and parameter learning of Ising models: Introduction

-Over the past several decades, a considerable number of techniques have been developed in statistical physics, machine learning and computer science communities in order to carry out this reconstruction task \cite{ackley1985learning,Roudi2009,sessak2009small,nguyen2012mean,ricci2012bethe,Cocco2011,sohl2011new}.
-However, the problem of designing a universal and efficient learning algorithm \cite{montanari2015computational} that achieves exact graph topology reconstruction for arbitrary Ising models in all regimes was resolved only recently in \cite{bresler2008reconstruction,Bresler2015}.
-The biggest challenges addressed were the low temperature and glassy phases, which are particularly difficult for learning.
-Nonetheless, the computational cost of these algorithms is still high, and scales as polynomial of high degree in the number of nodes \cite{bresler2008reconstruction}, or double exponential in the maximum node-degree $d_{\max}$ and in the maximum interaction strength \cite{Bresler2015}.
-Moreover, both algorithms require prior information on the bounds on the interaction strengths, i.e. $\alpha$ and $\beta$ such that $\alpha \leq \vert J_{ij} \vert \leq \beta$ for all $(i,j) \in E$, as well as the knowledge of $d_{\max}$.
+The problem of designing a universal learning algorithm with polynomial computational complexity \cite{montanari2015computational} that achieves exact graph topology reconstruction for arbitrary Ising models in all regimes was resolved only recently in \cite{bresler2008reconstruction,Bresler2015}.
+The biggest challenges addressed were the low temperature regime and long-range correlations, which are known to be particularly difficult for learning.
+Nonetheless, the computational cost of these algorithms is still high, and scales as a polynomial of high degree in the number of nodes \cite{bresler2008reconstruction}, or double exponential in the maximum node-degree $d_{\max}$ and in the maximum interaction strength \cite{Bresler2015}.
+Moreover, both algorithms require prior information on the bounds on the interaction strengths, i.e. positive $\alpha$ and $\beta$ such that $\alpha \leq \vert J_{ij} \vert \leq \beta$ for all $(i,j) \in E$, as well as the knowledge of $d_{\max}$.